 Now with the invalidation of PASPA, the legalization and regulation of sports betting has been on the minds of many jurisdictions.
 A number of states have passed resolutions or legislation calling for the right to develop sports betting and even the professional sports leagues have urged Congress to adopt a federal framework allowing states to authorize betting on professional sports.

 Our 2-day intensive program - covering the basics of sports betting from the International Center for Gaming Regulation in Las Vegas, Nevada - provides forward looking gaming jurisdictions with the tactical information to prepare for opportunities in changes to current sports betting laws.

-Learn from experts in the only state legally permitted to operate full-scale sports wagering.
+Learn from experts in the state that was the only one that legally permitted full-scale sports wagering for almost 70 years.
 This program has been developed for legislators, policy makers, tribal and state government officials, gaming regulators or gaming industry personnel.

 Is transportation or parking available?

 We encourage participants to arrive either by taxi, Uber or Lyft.
 However, parking passes can be reserved for a limited number of spaces on the UNLV campus.

 What is the attire for the program?

 The attire is business casual.

 1. In the event a course is canceled, registrants will be notified as soon as possible and receive a full refund of their registration fee.
 The International Center for Gaming Regulation is not responsible for any travel and related expenses or other expenses incurred by any participant due to a course cancellation.